Going for a walk down The Cut!

 Braunston lies at the junction of the Oxford Canal and the Grand Union Canal between Rugby and Daventry.
 It was once a very important part of the national canal system and the names of many former boating families can still be found in the graveyard of All Saints Church which also has a wonderful spire rising to 150 feet dominating the landscape for miles around.

-The village situated on the hill above the canal thrived for over 150 years on the canal trade carrying goods between London and the Midlands but nowadays it is a principally a centre for leisure boating activities boasting the busiest stretch of canal anywhere in the country.
+The village situated on the hill above the canal thrived for over 150 years on the canal trade carrying goods between London and the Midlands but nowadays it is principally a centre for leisure boating activities boasting the busiest stretch of canal anywhere in the country.

-I start my walk at the junction of the Grand Union Canal west of Braunston, where the Oxford Canal joins the Coventry Canal at Braunston Turn junction.
+I usually start my walk at the junction of the Grand Union Canal west of Braunston, where the Oxford Canal joins the Coventry Canal at Braunston Turn junction.
 There are a beautiful pair of Horseley Iron Works cast-iron bridges with low graceful arches which are well worth a brief pause to look at.
 I usually do a leisurely five mile walk which can be completed in just over two hours along the towpath.

 Walking from the Braunston Turn Junction on the south side of the canal there is a canal side pub on the opposite bank.
 The Boat House is a great spot in the summer for sitting with a beer overlooking the canal watching the boats pass by from the balcony.
 The pub offers a `Two for One` on its meals which is typical pub grub but good value for money.
 The Boat House also provides ample outdoor seating and a safe – enclosed children`s play area.